vishnu1002/fuse-color/README.md

 - **Download Gradient:** Click on the download icon to download the generated gradient as an image file (PNG format).

 # 🚀 Deployment
 fusecolor is deployed using [Cloudflare Pages](https://pages.cloudflare.com/).
-Visit the deployment page [fusecolor]() to access the live version of the application.
+Visit the deployment page [fusecolor.pages.dev](https://fusecolor.pages.dev/) to access the live version of the application.

 # 💡 Getting Started
 - Clone the repository.